Vacxe/PhoneMask/README.md

 # PhoneMask
-PhoneMask is full based on Kotlin language lightweight android library for EditText formatting.
+PhoneMask is lightweight android library for EditText formatting.
 Easy way for add phone readability in your project.

 ## How to use it
 Just use PhoneMaskManager class